Savannah Prez Shows Off Muscular Quads In Tiny Turquoise Shorts

 “I would not want to get kicked by you with those quads,” a third follower commented in addition to a crying face emoji.

-Earlier this week, The Inquisitr shared that Prez shared another photo while clad in a dressier outfit that included jeans and a tight top.
-In the caption, she touched on the hot topic going on in the world once again, expressing her disappointment over traveling to Paris only to have a concert that she was supposed to attend get canceled.
+Earlier this week, The Inquisitr reported that Prez shared another photo while clad in a dressier outfit that included jeans and a tight top.
+In the caption, she touched on the coronavirus topic going on in the world once again, expressing her disappointment over traveling to Paris, only to have a concert that she was supposed to attend get canceled.